 Media industries and audiences and contexts in Radio - Woman's Hour and Have You Heard George's Podcast?
-Video Game exhibition at V&A Read 'Postcolonial Melenacolia' by Paul Gilroy or 'All About Love' by Bell Hooks Year 12 HT4 Unit Title: Newspapers: In-depth Study Students will learn about/ develop skills of: A close look at Newspapers covering all area of the theoretical framework, including audiences, representations, media language and industries and contexts - Daily Mirror and The Times Analysis of Newspapers in exam style question Film Production Club Publishing Club Read 'Power Without Responsibility: The Press & broadcasting in Britain' - Curran & Seaton Read 'Entertaining the Citizen: When Politics and Popular Culture Converge' by Leisbet Van Zoonen Year 12 HT5 Unit Title: Cross-Media Products Students will learn about/ develop skills of: Learners create an individual cross-media production on a range of platforms for an intended audience, applying their knowledge and understanding of media language and representation.
-The genre/style and intended audience will be specified in the brief Revision of Component 1 learning and preparation for PPEs How to read unseen texts and prepare for the exam Ongoing coursework based assessment and feedback Film Production Club Publishing Club Book - Save the Cat by Blake Snyder Book - Making Media: Production, Practices and Professions - Deuze and Prenger Year 12 HT6 Unit Title: Cross-Media Products Students will learn about/ develop skills of: Ongoing coursework based assessment and feedback Film Production Club Publishing Club
+Read 'Postcolonial Melenacolia' by Paul Gilroy or 'All About Love' by Bell Hooks Year 12 HT4 Unit Title: Newspapers: In-depth Study Students will learn about/ develop skills of: A close look at Newspapers covering all area of the theoretical framework, including audiences, representations, media language and industries and contexts - Daily Mirror and The Times Analysis of Newspapers in exam style question Film Production Club Publishing Club Read 'Power Without Responsibility: The Press & broadcasting in Britain' - Curran & Seaton Read 'Entertaining the Citizen: When Politics and Popular Culture Converge' by Leisbet Van Zoonen Year 12 HT5 Unit Title: Cross-Media Products Students will learn about/ develop skills of: Learners create an individual cross-media production on a range of platforms for an intended audience, applying their knowledge and understanding of media language and representation.
+The genre/style and intended audience will be specified in the brief Revision of Component 1 learning and preparation for PPEs How to read unseen texts and prepare for the exam Ongoing coursework based assessment and feedback Film Production Club Publishing Club Book - Save the Cat by Blake Snyder Book - Making Media: Production, Practices and Professions - Deuze and Prenger Year 12 HT6 Unit Title: Cross-Media Products Students will learn about/ develop skills of: • Learners create an individual cross-media production on a range of platforms Ongoing coursework based assessment and feedback Film Production Club Publishing Club 1110 for an intended audience, applying their knowledge and understanding of media language and representation.
+PPE in Component 1 Section A and B Book - Save the Cat by Blake Snyder